Announcing Duplicator WP-CLI Commands (And How They Speed Up Backups)

 At some point, you might need to move your entire website to a new host, server, or domain name.
 If you haven’t cleaned up your data in a while, this can be the perfect time.

-Duplicator is a migration plugin that packages your site’s data and moves it to a new location.
+Duplicator is a migration plugin that backs up your site’s data and moves it to a new location.
 During this process, you can use it to remove unused themes!

 The first part of a migration involves backing up your original site.
-When you create a package with Duplicator, open the Archive section.
-Instead of including all of your data, select the Custom tab.
+When you create a backup with Duplicator, select the Custom preset.

 Check the box next to Themes and Only Active Themes.
-Duplicator will only include your active theme in the backup.
+Duplicator will remove any inactive themes from the backup

 To continue cleaning up your site, feel free to remove inactive WordPress plugins too.